Colored Markov polycategories and diagrammatic differentiation: Colored Markov polycategories

-Since the interface kernels are unary kernels, the composite $\kappa_{g;C,D}\circ_{(1,1)}\kappa_{f;B,C}$ is the usual Chapman--Kolmogorov composite of Markov kernels.
-Thus the second condition says that performing two compatible type conversions in sequence is the same as performing the single interface conversion associated with their composite color morphism.
+Since the interface kernels are unary kernels, the composite $\kappa_{g;C,D}\circ_{(1,1)}\kappa_{f;B,C}$ is the Chapman-Kolmogorov composite of Markov kernels.
+Thus, the composition law says that performing two compatible type conversions in sequence is the same as performing the single interface conversion associated with their composite color morphism.

 The coloring condition in Definition~\ref{def:interface_data} is compatible with Definition~\ref{def:interface_system}.
 Indeed, since $\iota:\K\to \M_1$ is a functor,